 - On the short side, we look for companies exhibiting opposite findings and strive to sell short those companies that we find to be trading above our fair value estimates, have inferior business models/products, have downside risk to fundamentals and richly valued by equity markets.

 Goodwood is majority owned by its employees.
-The firm’s flagship long short small-mid cap strategy has a nine year track record.
+The firm’s flagship long short small-mid cap strategy has a ten year track record.
 Goodwood claims compliance with the Global Investment Performance Standards (GIPS®) and may be accessed through two product types: separately managed account and mutual fund (Goodwood SMID Long Short Fund – GAMAX/GAMIX).